Instructions Reference

 </xsl:template>

 The select attribute provides a default value.
-If the caller does not pass the parameter, the default is used.
+If the caller does not pass the parameter, the template uses the default.

 C# parallel: Method parameters with default values: